-Prerequisite(s): "C-" grade or higher in Principles of Mathematics 12 or permission of the department based on the MDT Process, or completion of MATH 1150 with "C-" or higher.
-Students with an "A" or "B" in Principles of Mathematics 11 may take MATH 1152 provided they score sufficiently highly in the MDT.
-Students with an "A" or "B" in Principles of Mathematics 12 may by-pass MATH 1152 and enrol directly into the calculus courses.
+Prerequisite(s): A minimum "C-" grade in Principles of Mathematics 12 or Precalculus 12; or permission of the department based on the MDT Process; or a minimum "C-" grade in MATH 1150.
+Students with an "A" or "B" grade in Principles of Mathematics 11 or Precalculus 11 may take MATH 1152 provided they score sufficiently highly in the MDT.
+Students with an "A" or "B" grade in Principles of Mathematics 12 or Precalculus 12 may by-pass MATH 1152 and enrol directly into the calculus courses.